 You'd have to go some distance to find a more reserved person than him!
 Yet in his profession he was brilliant.
 Reserved, withdrawn, quiet and smart.
 Also odd and also estranged from his parents and siblings at his choice.
-One of the symptoms is social awkwardness and a lack of empathy.
+One of the symptoms is social awkwardness and another can be a lack of empathy.

 Your Child's Disorder May be Yours, Too by Benedict Carey, Dec.
 9, 2007, NY Times.
 (May require registration to read article but registration should be free.)
 Fascinating article!
 Worth the trouble of registering if registering is required.

-From Page 2 of the NY Times article:
+From Page 2 of the article:

 "John Halpern, 76, a retired physicist living in Massachusetts, began to review his own life not long after hearing a radio interview with an expert on Asperger’s syndrome.
 He immediately recognized himself as a textbook case, he said, and decided to call his daughter, whom he hadn’t spoken to in 10 years.
 He wanted to apologize, he said, “for my inadequacy as both a father and a husband to her mother.”

 But as soon as he started explaining, he said, his daughter cut him off.
 “That’s Asperger’s,” she told him.
 “She knew,” he said.
 “She had been looking into it herself, wondering if in fact I had it.”

 Mr. Halpern said that over several calls they shared feelings and agreed “to work on our new relationship and see how far we can take it.”
 The two now talk regularly, at least once a week, he said."

 Online Asperger Syndrome Information and Support: O.A.S.I.S.